15 realities at eight years post-cancer diagnosis.

 The sh*t storm that is breast cancer is not a contest.
 So…

-Read my list and then share a few of your realities, if you want to.
+Here’s my list of 15 realities at eight years post-cancer diagnosis.
+Be sure to share a few of yours, if you want to.
 And I hope you do.

 1. I’m here (yay!), but gosh, there is collateral damage and plenty of it.